- 1. Purpose of Intergroup

 2.5 Literature Person

-(a) Receive and fill orders from Sydney meetings, Melbourne Intergroup and other meetings and individuals outside the Sydney and Melbourne areas.
+(a) Receive and fill orders from meetings and individuals nationally.

-(b) Maintain stock of literature; order replacement stock from Fellowship Wide Services as required.
+(b) Maintain adequate stock of literature to meet demand ; order replacement stock from Fellowship Wide Services as required.

 (c) Set prices to cover Intergroup’s costs.